ibm-cloud-docs/containers/cs_storage_portworx.md

 [Portworx](https://portworx.com/products/portworx-enterprise//){: external} is a highly available software-defined storage solution that you can use to manage local persistent storage for your containerized databases and other stateful apps, or to share data between pods across multiple zones.
 {: shortdesc}

+You can use Portworx in classic Red Hat OpenShift on IBM Cloud clusters only and not in VPC clusters.
+{: important}

 ## About Portworx